TOM-Vanderbilt/TOM-Vanderbilt/_pages/about.md

 {% include gallery id="galleryx" %}

-TOM: Vanderbilt was founded in 2017 in Nashville, Tennesse as one of the first university communities in the United States.
+TOM: Vanderbilt was founded in 2017 in Nashville, Tennessee as one of the first university communities in the United States.
 TOM: Vanderbilt operates out of the Wond'ry, an interdisciplinary center for innovation that provides the tools and resources for students and faculty to bring their ideas to life.

 ## Stats
 As of January 2025...